-4. rathe from more plans for the site would seek to encourage sustainable modes of transport er than encouraging greater car use.
-For example, by providing direct access East Midlands Parkway railway station, by making walking and cycling a e attractive alternative for local journeys, and by improving bus access to the The existing rail freight line into the site could also be retained.
+4. The plans for the site would seek to encourage sustainable modes of transport rather than encouraging greater car use.
+For example, by providing direct access from East Midlands Parkway railway station, by making waiking and one statistive alternative for local gourneys, and by improving bus access to the site.
+The existing call feacht line into the site could also be retained.

-incr ou support the plans to promote sustainable transport, such as eased cycle and pedestrian routes?
-Do you have any other suggestions ch would encourage sustainable travel to the site?
+more attractive attentions of the property of the property of the process to the site.
+The existing rail freight line into the site could also be retained.
+Do you support the plans to promote sustainable transport, such as increased cycle and pedestrian routes?
+Do you have any other suggestion: which would encourage sustainable travel to the site? more attrac Do you sug increased a which wou - - -

-5. rall, to what extent are you supportive of the plans for the future of the cliffe power station site?
+Overall, to what extent are you supportive of the plans for the future of the Ratcliffe power station site?

-Strongly support

-Somewhat support

-Neutral

-П Somewhat oppose

-Strongly oppose

-on ongry approx

-6. you have any additional comments you wish to make about the plans?